Officials say driver lost control of gas-filled tanker before fire collapsed main East Coast highway

 In the first official accounting of a wreck that threw hundreds of thousands of morning commutes into chaos and disrupted untold numbers of businesses, state Transportation Secretary Mike Carroll said the driver was northbound “trying to navigate the curve, lost control of the vehicle, landed on its side and ruptured the tank.”

+Pennsylvania State Police said a body was turned over to the Philadelphia medical examiner and coroner, but did not identify the remains or respond when asked if they belonged to the driver.

+Gov. Josh Shapiro, speaking of those on the roadway and not the trucker, said he “found myself thanking the Lord that no motorists who were on I-95 were injured or died.”

-As a result, Interstate 95 will be closed in both directions for weeks at the start of summer travel season.
+Interstate 95 will be closed in both directions for weeks as the summer travel season kicks into high gear.
 The elevated southbound portion of I-95 will have to be demolished, as well as the northbound side, Carroll said.
 Motorists should avoid the northeast corner of the sixth-largest city in the country, transportation officials said.

-Pennsylvania State Police said a body recovered from the wreckage has been turned over to the Philadelphia medical examiner and coroner.
-Authorities are in the process of identifying the remains, police said.

 The accident also disrupted the automotive route from Canada to Florida through the Boston, New York and Washington metropolitan areas, increasing Americans' dependence on air travel and on the interstate rail network.

+The National Transportation Safety Board was on the scene Sunday night.
+Federal investigators have been collecting information about the truck and talking with the company and emergency responders in order to understand the sequence of events.
+They are expected to make a preliminary report within weeks.

-Carroll said the damaged I-95 segment carries about 160,000 vehicles daily.
-State police don't know if the driver was speeding and no other vehicle has been found.
+The damaged I-95 segment carries about 160,000 vehicles daily, Carroll said.
+State police don't know if the driver was speeding, and no other vehicle has been found.
 Officials said they had been in contact with the trucking company, but they did not identify it.

-Carroll said the highway span was 10 to 12 years old, had appeared sound and they blamed the damage on the heat of the fire, which took about an hour to control.
+Carroll said the highway span was 10 to 12 years old, had appeared sound, and officials blamed the damage on the heat of the fire, which took about an hour to control.

 High heat from the fire or the impact of an explosion could have weakened the steel beams supporting the overpass, according to Drexel University structural engineering Professor Abi Aghayere.
 Bridges like the one that collapsed don't typically have fire protection, like concrete casing, he added.
 It could have been coated in a fire-retarding paint, but even then the beams could have been weakened.